Nick3429/Nick3429/README.md

 ## Hi I'm Nick Sofianakos 👋

-2024 Graduate of Villanova University.
-I received my BS in Computer Engineering along with minors in both Statistics and Computer Science.
+I graduated in 2024 from Villanova University with a Bachelor of Science in Computer Engineering, complemented by minors in statistics and Computer Science.

+For any questions regarding the projects in my portfolio, feel free to email me at nsofianakos@gmail.com!

 <!--
 **Nick3429/Nick3429** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.